TQBio/HyDML/README.md

 HyDML_preprocess.r --- The preprocessing function for methylation data from TCGA.

 HyDML_preprocess_demo.r --- A example pipeline for the preprocessing of methylation data from TCGA.

+# Data

+We also uploaded differential methylation sites selected for each cancer data set and published the data for follow-up studies.